 - Exotic dancing – pole dancing, stripping, go-go dancing, burlesque, lap dancing, peep show performers

 - Modelling – Webcam, pornographic film acting

 - Phone operators

 - Prostitution – brothel work, massage parlour-related prostitution, bar or casino prostitution

 - Sexual surrogates

 The Case For Legalising Sex Work In Australia

 There are many arguments for and against legalising sex work in Australia.
-Some fear that legalising sex work will create toxic environments while others find the ability to freely express their vanity empowering.
+Some fear that legalising sex work will create toxic environments while others find the ability to freely express their sexual desires, whims and wants empowering.
+One of the most important considerations is that by criminalising sex work, it can create a more dangerous environment for sex workers to operate within, as clients, managers and others can coerce, threaten or blackmail them, and they may fear to reach out to authorities for fear of being punished, either through fines or arrests.

 Regardless of opposing ideologies or stances, it is important to understand the laws and legislation regarding prostitution and sex work in your state or territory and to understand the workplace rights and protections that may apply to you.
 Rather than criminalising an individual’s chosen occupation, it may be a more optimal option to make such work safer for those involved.

-If you’re involved in a criminal-related prostitution case, contact us today.
-LY Lawyers is the most trusted criminal lawyers in Sydney and can help prepare you for the best possible legal defence for your case.
+If you’re involved in a criminal-related sex work case, contact us today.
+LY Lawyers are the most trusted criminal lawyers in Sydney and can help prepare you for the best possible legal defence for your case.